coderhs/linux_tools_i_use/README.md

 * VS Code - code editor
 * DBeaver - Database management
 * cheat - a better/quick substiute for man pages.
+* Filelight - to see which files and folders are taking all the space